Cerenaut/bilateral-brain/README.md

 ## Guide to the folder structure:
-- arch_single_head: Train/Test one single hemisphere, with one head
+- `arch_single_head`: Train/Test one single hemisphere, with one head
-- arch_dual_head: Train/Test a macro-architecture consisting of optionally one or two hemispheres, with two heads
+- `arch_dual_head`: Train/Test a macro-architecture consisting of optionally one or two hemispheres, with two heads

 ## Preparing the data